 - Please go to the reception area of ward 25 (endoscopy unit), which is on the first floor of Glenfield Hospital. - Before the procedure an assessment nurse will ask you some questions about your medications, allergies and any medical conditions you may have. - A doctor will explain the procedure, and you can ask any questions before you sign a consent form. - A small plastic tube (cannula) will be inserted into a vein in your hand or arm for the sedative medicine.
 This is to make you feel sleepy and relaxed.
-You can choose whether or not to have the sedative medicine but it is generally advised to have it. - The bronchoscopy will be done under local anaesthetic with you either sitting up or lying down. - The EBUS will be done under local anaesthetic.
-This is a numbing spray given to the back of the throat.
+You can choose whether or not to have the sedative medicine but it is generally advised to have it. - The bronchoscopy will be done under local anaesthetic with you either sitting up or lying down. - A numbing spray is given to the back of the mouth and nose.
 This can make you cough.
 It can have a bitter taste and the back of the tongue and throat will feel numb afterwards. - Nurses will attach a blood pressure cuff and a clip to your finger to measure your oxygen levels.
 You will also receive extra oxygen through a small plastic tube fitted under your nose.
-A small plastic mouthpiece will also be placed into your mouth in between your teeth.
-If you have glasses and dentures these will be removed for the test. - Just before the test, you will be given a sedative medicine as an injection into a vein.
-Once you have had the sedative medicine, the bronchoscope will be passed through your mouth into the airways. - More local anaesthetic will be given to you through the tube to numb the airways.
+In addition, a small plastic mouthpiece may be placed into your mouth in between your teeth.
+If you have glasses or dentures these will be removed for the test. - Just before the test, you will be given a sedative medicine as an injection into a vein.
+Once you have had the sedative medicine, the bronchoscope will be passed either through your nose or mouth into the airways. - More local anaesthetic will be given through the tube to numb the airways.
 You may also be given further sedation as the procedure continues.
-The doctor will examine the airways and take samples from the enlarged glands or lung as needed.
-An EBUS will normally last for 60 minutes.
+The doctor will examine the airways and take samples as needed.
+A bronchoscopy will normally last for 30 minutes.